25 Healthy Breakfast Ideas For Gestational Diabetes (You’ll Actually Enjoy!)

 5. Fruit Smoothie

-Blend banana, berries, spinach, Greek yoghurt and milk for a quick and easy, balanced breakfast.
+Blend banana, berries, spinach, Greek yogurt and milk for a quick and easy, balanced breakfast.

 6. Chia Seed Pudding

-Chia seeds are full of protein, fibre, iron and omega-3 fatty acids, all important nutrients during pregnancy.
+Chia seeds are full of protein, fiber, iron and omega-3 fatty acids, all important nutrients during pregnancy.

 And because they swell up to over 10 times their size when mixed with liquid, they make a delicious and super easy ‘pudding’.